Wodzisław Śląski: Transport

 The town is very well connected to three international airports: Katowice – Pyrzowice (about 80 km away), Kraków – Balice (about 100 km away) and Ostrava – Mosnov (about 45 km away).

 Economy

 Wodzisław Śląski is center and capital of the Wodzisław County.
 City is situated on the main highway from nord Poland to south Poland and border with Czech Republic.

 Coal centre

 Wodzisław Śląski is a medium coal and industrial centre.
 Although there is no coal mines in the town (1 Maja Coal Mine closed in 2001), there are a few in its neighborhood (Radlin – Marcel Coal Mine, Pszów, Rydułtowy – Rydułtowy-Anna Coal Mine, Jastrzębie – Jas-Mos Coal Mine) and a coke manufacture in Radlin.
+The window factory Eko-Okna is also located in Wodzisław Śląski.

 Culture

 The town has one library, one museum and one cinema.

 Tourism

 In contrast to the central part of the Upper Silesian industry area, located a short distance to the north, Wodzisław enjoys the reputation of a "green" city having a relatively clean environment.
-While the city is no centre of tourism, it does have various interesting sights and opportunities for recreation.
+While the city is not a centre of tourism, it does have various interesting sights and opportunities for recreation.
 The Beskidy Mountains, a popular recreational area for skiing, are within one-hour drive also 10 km from town along the Odra river are interesting natural reserve and at summer places for swimming.